chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 ---

 ![](pics/door2.jpg)
-## Activity - Tightly Coupled, Loosley Aligned?
+## Activity - Tightly Coupled, Loosely Aligned?

 + Discuss: What communication styles define your org structure?
++ What impact do they have on performance, quality, and innovation?

 ^ Break into small groups (3 to 5) and play social anthropologist.
 What communications forces shape your organization?